ndiing/material/docs/card.md

 <a name="MDCardComponent"></a>

 ## MDCardComponent ⇐ <code>MDComponent</code>
-Represents a card component that extends MDComponent.
+MDCardComponent is a versatile card component used to display various types of content in different styles.

 **Kind**: global class
 **Extends**: <code>MDComponent</code>
-**Emits**: <code>MDCardComponent#event:onCardIconButtonClick - Fired when an icon button in the card is clicked.</code>, <code>MDCardComponent#event:onCardButtonClick - Fired when a button in the card is clicked.</code>, <code>MDCardComponent#event:onCardFabClick - Fired when a FAB (Floating Action Button) in the card is clicked.</code>
+**Emits**: <code>MDCardComponent#event:onCardIconButtonClick - Fired when an icon button on the card is clicked.</code>, <code>MDCardComponent#event:onCardIconClick - Fired when an icon on the card is clicked.</code>, <code>MDCardComponent#event:onCardButtonClick - Fired when a button on the card is clicked.</code>, <code>MDCardComponent#event:onCardFabClick - Fired when a FAB (Floating Action Button) on the card is clicked.</code>, <code>MDCardComponent#event:onCardTextFieldNativeFocus - Fired when a text field on the card receives focus.</code>, <code>MDCardComponent#event:onCardTextFieldNativeBlur - Fired when a text field on the card loses focus.</code>, <code>MDCardComponent#event:onCardTextFieldNativeInput - Fired when there is input in a text field on the card.</code>, <code>MDCardComponent#event:onCardTextFieldNativeSearch - Fired when a search is performed in a text field on the card.</code>, <code>MDCardComponent#event:onCardTextFieldNativeInvalid - Fired when a text field on the card becomes invalid.</code>, <code>MDCardComponent#event:onCardTextFieldNativeReset - Fired when a text field on the card is reset.</code>
 **Tagname**: md-card
 <a name="MDCardComponent+properties"></a>